quantified-uncertainty/squiggle/packages/website/docs/Discussions/Future-Features.md

 **Probabilities**
 Right now Squiggle mostly works with probability distributions only, but it should also work smoothly with probabilities.

-**Importance & quality scores**
-Workflows/functionality to declare the importance and coveredness of each part of the paramater space.
-For example, some subsets of the paramater space of a function might be much more important to get right than others.
-Similarly, the analyst might be much more certain about some parts than others.
-Ideally. they could decline sections.

 **An interface to interpret & score Squiggle files**
 Squiggle functions need to be aggregated and scored.
 This should be done outside one Squiggle file.
 Maybe this should also be done in Squiggle, or maybe it should be done using Javascript.